 COVID-19 VACCINATION FOR CHILDREN AND TEENS

-SVH is now providing vaccinations for children 5-year-old and older.
+SVH is now providing vaccinations and COVID booster shots for children 5-years-old and older.
 Seattle & King County Public Health developed a page just for Children and Teens.
 If you have questions, you’re sure to find what you are looking for here.
 If you have additional questions and want to speak with our COVID Lead Physician, please contact Dr. Jason Rubin at firstname.lastname@example.org.

 SVH is following King County’s protocols for Minor Consent.
 The minor consent form can be found here and on the SOLV Scheduler.
 For more information, please see King County’s COVID-19 Vaccination page for children and teens.